 Dr. Nabil Yassine

-Nabil is currently a Research Fellow in the Future of Transport.
-Previous experience includes Research Assistant, Lab Demonstrator and Associate Lecturer.
-He also joined the Biomedical Imaging and Instrumentation Team (BIIT) early in his career at Oxford Brookes University and is still an active member.
+Nabil is currently a Senior Lecturer in Electric Vehicles.
+Previous experience includes Lecturer, Research Fellow, Research Assistant, Lab Demonstrator and Associate Lecturer.
+He also joined the Electronics and Instrumentation Group early in his career at Oxford Brookes University and is still an active member.

 He has a background in Biomedical Science and Electronic and Communication Engineering.
 His PhD was in machine learning techniques, which involved designing a driver fatigue and distraction detection system using neural networks, designed in Python.

-Nabil has a keen interest in machine learning techniques, including Adaptive Neural Networks (ANNs), and low and high voltage systems for autonomous and electric vehicles.
-Since joining the HVES lab, his current research interests include road sign detection, vehicle lane detection and deviation, and bi-directional DC-DC converter control systems.
+Nabil has a keen interest in machine learning techniques, including Adaptive Neural Networks (ANNs), and low and high-voltage systems for autonomous and electric vehicles.
+Since joining the HVES lab, his current research interests include battery management, bi-directional DC-DC converter control systems and inverter control systems.